Spectral thresholding for the estimation of Markov chain transition operators: Main results

 and we denote by $\textbf{V}_J$ the corresponding space of wavelet coefficients.
 The dimension of $V_J$ is bounded by $C 2^{Jd}$.
 Moreover, the $\| \cdot \|_{H^s}$-norms are equivalently defined through the decay of wavelet coefficients in this basis, see for instance p.
-370 in \cite{GineNickl16}. \begin{remark}[Other basis functions] The proof of Theorem \ref{Result1 P}, our main result, requires the Jackson and Bernstein inequalities and the bound $\| v \|_{L^\infty} \leq C\sqrt{\dim(V_J)} $ for any $v \in V_J$ satisfying $\| v \|_{L^2} \leq 1$.
-Thus, arguing as in Remark 5 in Chorowski and Trabs \cite{ChorowskyTrabs} the conclusions of Theorem \ref{Result1 P} remain valid for the trigonometric and the B-spline basis if one strengthens the assumptions $\mathbf{A3}$ and $\mathbf{A7}$ to $\|\mu\|_{C^s} \leq c$ and $\sum \lambda_k^2 (\|u_k\|_{C^s}^2+\|v_k\|_{C^s}^2) \leq C$ for some constants $c,C>0$. \end{remark} As in Gobet et al. \cite{GobetHoffmannReiss}, we will use bold letters for the coefficient expansions in the wavelet basis $\left(\Psi_\lambda\right)$ of functions and operators in and on $L^2$.
+370 in \cite{GineNickl16}.
+As in Gobet et al. \cite{GobetHoffmannReiss}, we will use bold letters for the coefficient expansions in the wavelet basis $\left(\Psi_\lambda\right)$ of functions and operators in and on $L^2$.
 These denote vector and matrix like elements.
-The corresponding functions and operators - which do not depend on the basis - are in italic. {In the case of vectors or matrix elements whose coefficients are only defined for $\abs{\lambda}\leq J$, such as $\hat{\textbf{R}}_J$, we will sometimes consider them as elements in the whole sequence space.
-This is done through setting the undefined coefficients to $0$.\\ Let now $J$ be a resolution level which we will choose later.
-Following Gobet et al. \cite{GobetHoffmannReiss} we construct a first estimator $\hat{\textbf{R}}_J$ with coefficients~:
+The corresponding functions and operators - which do not depend on the basis - are in italic.
+In the case of vectors or matrix elements whose coefficients are only defined for $\abs{\lambda}\leq J$, we will sometimes consider them as elements in the whole sequence space.
+This is done through setting the undefined coefficients to zero.\\ Let now $J$ be a resolution level which we will choose later.
+Following Gobet et al. \cite{GobetHoffmannReiss} we construct a first estimator

 The ergodic theorem implies that each of these coefficients converges almost surely to its expectation,

 We thus also introduce $\textbf{R}_J$ which is defined as the expectation of $\hat{\textbf{R}}_J$, i.e.